kema-dev/ft_kalman/README.md

 # ft_kalman

-This project concists in the making of a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter)
+This project consists of the making of a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter)

 Please be aware that this project was (maybe still is) in beta, and that testers / subject might contain some errors